YoussefBayad/YoussefBayad/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 My Portfolio
 - 🌱 I’m currently learning ...
-Jest and Redux Toolkit
+Next js and Typescript
 - 👯 I’m looking to collaborate on ... anything
 - 🤔 I’m looking for help with ...
 Finding my first job
 - 💬 Ask me about ...anything